anyaevostinar/anyaevostinar.github.io/classes/201-f21/collaboration.md

 # Academic Honesty Policies
 We'll be doing a lot of collaboration in this course and using online resources is an important skill in computer science.
 Please look at the information above to know about how you'll be collaborating for each part of this course.
-Plagiarism is not the same as collaboration, and plagiarism violates our academic honest policies.
+However, plagiarism is not the same as collaboration, and plagiarism violates our academic honest policies.
 In particular, you may not search for code to solve your homework problem on the internet (including but not limited to explicitly searching for exact homework solutions), or post online about any homework problem anywhere but our class forum.

 ## StackOverflow (and such)
 Learning how to search the web for solving errors or performing simple programming tasks is a valuable skill in computer science.
 However, it's sometimes difficult to tell the difference between what is allowed and not allowed when solving homework and lab assignments.
-It's fine to use material from external sources like StackOverflow, but only with proper attribution, and only if the assignment allows it.
+Sometimes, it's fine to use material from external sources like StackOverflow, but only with proper attribution, and only if the assignment allows it.
 In particular, if the assignment says "implement X," then you must create your own X, not reuse one from an external source.

 For example, looking at an example of a for-loop in Java on StackOverflow may or may not be allowed depending on the assignment.
 If the assignment is "implement a for-loop", then looking on StackOverflow for a for-loop would not be allowed.
 However, if the assignment is "implement breadth-first search" and you can't remember exactly how the for-loop syntax works, it might be allowed to look on StackOverflow, though it would be better to use the textbook and the reference sheet that you've made.
-What would absolutely not be allowed would be to look up and copy a Java implementation of breadth-first search from StackOverflow, since the point of the assignment was for you to implement it yourself.
+What would absolutely not be allowed would be to look up and copy a Java implementation of breadth-first search from StackOverflow or any other site, since the point of the assignment was for you to implement it yourself.

 # Examples